neverfap-deluxe/nfd-api/content/practices/BOR--P--object-attachment.md

   slug: "object-attachment"
 ---

-the idea behind this exercises is to further understand why we get attached to certain thing.
+The idea behind this exercises is to further understand why we get attached to certain things in our life.

 First we start with objects.